ConservationMetrics/gc-scripts-hub/f/connectors/timelapse/README.md

 >
 ## Notes

-The script ingests the `DataTable` (containing annotations) and folder-level metadata tables (`Level1`, `Level2`, etc.).
+The script reads the `TimelapseData.ddb` Timelapse database and ingests the `DataTable` (containing annotations) and folder-level metadata tables (`Level1`, `Level2`, etc.).
 These tables represent user-defined folder hierarchies such as **project → station → deployment** and are described in the `FolderDataInfo` table, which maps level numbers to user-facing names.
 There can be any number of folder levels (`n`), but in practice only a few (typically 2–3) are commonly used.

 Because both field names and folder levels can be customized in Timelapse, this script does not assume any fixed schema.
 Instead, it introspects the database at runtime to construct tables accordingly.